EnterpriseDB/terraform-provider-biganimal/README.md

 ### Configuring environment variables

-In order to access the Biganimal API, you must also configure the following environment variable:
+In order to access the BigAnimal API, you must also configure the following environment variable:

 ```bash
 export BA_API_URI=https://portal.biganimal.com/api/v2